 On the flip side, it’s also critical that you’re consistently monitoring when you need to pay out vendors.
 By spreading out your vendor payment dates, you can ensure you’re not paying everyone at the same time each month.
 This allows you to avoid having a sudden massive cash outflow.

-Begin by identifying the areas of spending in which you can reduce expenses.
+Begin by identifying the areas of spending in which you can reduce expenses to support your business cash flow.
 A good way to start is by evaluating each department by its ROI.
-From there, turn to hiring practices - are you hiring only when necessary?
-After you have identified the clear-cut places to reduce costs, start thinking about the less obvious ways in which you can improve each department's cash flow.
+From there, turn to hiring practices – are you hiring only when necessary?
+After you have identified the clear-cut places to reduce costs, start thinking about the less obvious ways in which you can improve each department’s cash flow.
 For example:

 Once again, automated cash flow management can optimise your workflows by offering both high-level and low-level analysis of your various expenses, allowing you to zoom in on where your cash is going and the impact this has on your balance sheet.
 This will enable you to make strategic insights by directing your healthy cash flow toward ROI positive channels.

 All businesses rely on equipment and capital assets to operate.
 However, for some companies, it may be more cost effective to lease or rent the equipment as opposed to the sunk cost of acquiring it.
+Leasing equipment may be an easy way to improve your business cash flow over time.
 As companies transition to a dynamic or remote-first work policy, creating a flexible plan can give your business the freedom to periodically reevaluate both your cash flow and budget.

 Before making any decisions, determine the effect that leasing or purchasing is having on your ROI.
 Depending on the numbers, you can either continue leasing or opt to purchase.

 Maintaining customer and vendor relationships is one of the most important tasks for any business.
+If you’re looking to create an improved cash flow, consider strengthening your current business relationships.
 Despite the introduction of tech enabled processes, a lot of these workflows still require fostering a relationship with customers or vendors.
 As a result of these relationships, you can help ensure reliable sales and a positive cash flow.